mattymaloney/mattymaloney.github.io/_posts/2016-03-28-apache-php-wordpress-phpmyadmin-aws-vpc-ec2-linux-rds-mariadb.md

 I don't understand everything that's been created with the VPC that AWS creates in this process.

-- I don't understand why we need subnets, 4 of them.
+- I don't understand why we need subnets, 4 of them. **UPDATE:** I see now that each subnet is in a different availability zone.
+Between the 4 of them, they encompass 4 of the 5 _us-east-*_ availability zones.
-- I don't understand what our RDS instance calls a "Subnet Group", which I don't see anywhere in the AWS VPC dashboard.
+- I don't understand what our RDS instance calls a "Subnet Group", which I don't see anywhere in the AWS VPC dashboard. **UPDATE:** I do see Subnet Groups in the RDS dashboard.
+Still not sure what it means or what's its purpose.
 - I don't understand why the RDS instance says it's on all 4 subnets that were created.
-Why divide the network into subnets only to put the service directly on all 4 subnets?
+Why divide the network into subnets only to put the service directly on all 4 subnets? **UPDATE:** see above.
+I think this is so that EC2 instances in any of the subnets or availability zones can communicate with the RDS instance without incurring bandwidth/transfer fees. ??

+##